zostay/RakuWAPI/README.md

 ### 2.1.4 Application Response

 As with an application, middleware MUST return a valid P6SGI response to the server.
-Middleware developers SHOULD write design their middleware to return the best, most flexible form available.
-This is the form that returns a [Promise](Promise) wrapper around a [Positional](Positional) container containing an [Int](Int) status, [List](List) of [Pair](Pair)s header, and a [Supply](Supply) of [Str](Str) and [Blob](Blob) message body.

-See 2.2.4 for information on the response forms.

 ### 2.1.5 Encoding

 All the encoding issues in 2.2.5 need to be considered.

-In addition, the middleware application SHOULD pass through the message body unchanged when it does not need to work with it.
-If the middlware application does need to work with the message body, it SHOULD NOT modify the encoding of the body unless necessary.
-Whenever possible, it SHOULD maintain [Str](Str) as [Str](Str) and [Blob](Blob) as [Blob](Blob).

 2.2 Layer 2: Application
 ------------------------

 A P6SGI application is a Perl 6 routine that receives a P6SGI environment and responds to it by returning a response.
-A P6SGI application may return a response in a number of various forms, one of which is considered the best form.

 A simple Hello World P6SGI application may be implemented as follows:

     sub app(%env) {
+        Promise.start({
             200, [ Content-Type => 'text/plain' ], [ 'Hello World' ]
+        });
     }

-However, the best form for Hello World P6SGI application for the same might be done like this:

-    sub app(%env) {
-        Promise.start({
-            200,
-            [ Content-Type => 'text/plain' ],
-            Supply.from-list([ 'Hello World' ])
-        })
-    }

-All P6SGI middleware and servers are required to support all standard forms, but the best form is the easiest for servers and middleware to work with and generally performs the best.

 ### 2.2.0 Defining an Application